 Guests are also treated to fine examples of sculpture and decorative arts in a number of different mediums.
 You’ll see traditional statuary, porcelain pieces, furniture, glass, jewelry, costumes, textiles, bronze and copper, and much more.

-The Rijksmuseum’s Print Room is also the largest in the Netherlands, though most are not on permanent display because of their fragileness.
+The Rijksmuseum’s Print Room is also the largest in the Netherlands, though most are not on permanent display because of their frailness.
 However, the museum often displays various prints in temporary exhibits that last a few months.
-The Rijksmusuem’s Oriental art on paper collection is among the finest in the world.
+The Rijksmuseum’s Oriental art on paper collection is among the finest in the world.

 Opened in 1885 and designed by architect P.J.H.
 Cuypers, the museum was built in the Gothic and Renaissance styles and was to be large enough to house a number of different collections, including one that was originally on display at The Hague.

-In 1906-1909 and 1913-1916, new wings were added for the collection of nineteenth-century art.
+In 1906-1909 and 1913-1916, new wings were added to the collection of nineteenth-century art.
 In the 1950s, the courtyard areas became exhibit rooms.
-During the current renovations, which are scheduled to last until 2009, the courtyards are being restored and a modern annex will be added to the building.
+There are also plans for further expansion, but the museum has not set a specific date.